Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • params

 For Fn::Transform function calls, any specified parameters for the function.
-AWS CloudFormation doesn't evaluate these parameters before passing them to the function.
+CloudFormation doesn't evaluate these parameters before passing them to the function.

 For macros included in the Transform template section, this section is empty.